Cognigy/Documentation/docs/insights/explorers/transcript.md

 ## Filter Sessions

 There are several filters available to filter sessions.
-The filter bar, featuring **global** and **local filters** is visible right at the top of the page.
-A portion of the **global** and **local filters** are not immediately visible in the filter bar, instead you have to click on more filters to view and select them.
+The filter bar, featuring global and local filters, is visible at the top of the page.
+Some filters are not immediately visible and require clicking **more filter** to be viewed and selected.
 You can filter sessions by using the following options:

 - [Global Filters](#global-filters)